Our injury attorneys help victims of ship accidents

 One who makes his or her living working at sea is generally known in the industry as a “seaman”.
 To be legally classified as a “seaman” one’s job activity must be substantially connected to the work of the vessel in both the nature and the duration of the vessel’s mission.
 The vessel must be “in navigation”.
 A vessel “in navigation” is one that is operating on waters which are capable of supporting interstate commerce.
 Whether working on a commercial cargo carrier, a cruise line, or a transoceanic oil tanker, these folks are often working in very dangerous environments.
 Many responsible multinational maritime corporations have established entire departments dedicated to compliance with international and federal safety regulations designed to promote crew safety.
 Still accidents happen more often than they should.
-If you've been injured offshore, let the Davie, Pembroke Pines and Plantation maritime worker injury lawyers at The Ellsley Law Firm help.
+If you've been injured offshore, let the Plantation maritime worker injury lawyers at The Ellsley Law Firm help.

 Even though some companies comply with safety standards and regulations, many others do not.
 These conglomerates often require their workers to utilize outdated heavy equipment, work on dangerous projects with little to no supervision, and some do not even provide their crewmembers with the necessary safety training and protective equipment.

 In contrast to a land-based job, a maritime worker who is injured due to the negligence of his employer (or due to the negligence of a co-employee) is legally entitled to bring a lawsuit for compensation against his employer for damages that include not just lost wages and medical expenses but also damages for non-economic losses.
 These include pain and suffering, bodily injury, disability, physical impairment, disfigurement, mental anguish, inconvenience, aggravation of a preexisting disease, condition, or physical defect, and loss of capacity for the enjoyment of life.